 According to the FBI’s crime statistics, violent crimes and property crimes are some of the most common crimes that are committed in Philadelphia.
 These are also crimes that carry heavy penalties for offenders.
 The following is a list of crimes that are commonly committed in Philadelphia.

 Homicide, also referred to as murder in Pennsylvania statutes, is divided into three categories.
 Murder of the first degree is the most serious type of murder offenses; it is committed when an offender intentionally plans to kill another person.
 Murder of the second degree occurs when the offender did not intentionally plan the crime but was the primary actor or an accomplice.
 Murder of the third degree is defined as every other type of murder that does not fit within the parameters of first or second degree murder.
 You should contact a Philadelphia homicide defense attorney immediately if a family member has been charged with murder or manslaughter in Philadelphia.
-If you were charged as an accomplice to homicide or murder, contact our Philadelphia lawyer or accomplice charges.
+If you were charged as an accomplice to homicide or murder, contact our Philadelphia defense attorney for accomplice charges.

 Rape is a first degree felony that can be committed in a variety of ways: